-Dependent unmarried children under age 23 of active-duty personnel, Reserve/Guard and retired military members, or survivors of service members who died while on active duty may apply if they meet one of the following additional criteria:
+Dependent unmarried children under age 23 of active-duty personnel, Reserve/Guard, retired service members and *disabled service members .OR survivors of service members who died while on active duty may apply if they meet one of the following additional criteria:

 - One of the parents died while serving on active duty on or after September 11, 2001 in any branch or component of the US Armed Forces